 The examination working groups for each subject check and confirm the class plans and class implementation status, and ask the persons in charge of each subject to prepare class improvement plans.
 The groups report to the educational program assessment and improvement committee on the achievements of working groups.
 The external advisory committee examines whether the details of learning and the educational goals and standards can respond to the requirements of society and industry, and gives advice as needed to the educational program assessment and improvement committee.
-It checks the functioning of the educational assessment and improvement advice as needed about its improvement.
+It checks the functioning of the educational assessment and improvement system in this group, and gives advice as needed about its improvement.